 Smart Label Templates

 These templates are connected to centralized databases, allowing dynamic integration of variable data such as lot numbers or health warnings.
 This innovation reduces manual updates, enabling it to adapt to regulatory changes quickly.
+In practice, smart templates can automatically adjust label layouts when regulations change, significantly reducing compliance risks.

 Electronic Label Approval Process